Bringing in Revenue

 Where should I deposit a donation?

 What are the tax implications of donations/gift accounting?
-What information do I need to obtain with a donation?

-There are several major tax implications that pertain to gift accounting, so it is very important to deposit individual donations in a timely manner.
+There are several tax implications that pertain to gift accounting, so it is very important to deposit individual donations in a timely manner.
 A Gift Administrator will send the appropriate official university tax gift receipt to the donor.

 For this reason, donations must include the following relevant and current information.